Tham53/Dodgeball/README.md

 andand adds new value of "player" while simultaneously removing from previous list.

 Step 5.
-Create red button for red team and blue button for blue team, that also removes them from listOfPlayers array.
+Create red button for red team and blue button for blue team, that also removes them from players list array.

 Step 6.
 When people are assigned they should have their team color and mascot.